sandokim/DeeplearningKnowledge/readme.md

 the control points with random quantities obtained from gaussian distribution with zero mean and 15 voxels standard deviation.
 Qualitative results can be seen in Fig. 4.

+### Conclusion & Future works

+We presented and approach based on a volumetric convolutional neural network that performs segmentation of MRI prostate volumes in a fast and accurate man- ner.
+We introduced a novel objective function that we optimise during training based on the Dice overlap coeffcient between the predicted segmentation and the ground truth annotation.
+Our Dice loss layer does not need sample re-weighting when the amount of background and foreground pixels is strongly unbalanced and is indicated for binary segmentation tasks.
+Although we inspired our archi- tecture to the one proposed in [14], we divided it into stages that learn residuals and, as empirically observed, improve both results and convergence time.
+Fu- ture works will aim at segmenting volumes containing multiple regions in other modalities such as ultrasound and at higher resolutions by splitting the network over multiple GPUs.

 # CNN Properties